General Studies, Teacher Education Specialization - Elementary (K-6)

 This program is intended to provide the student with a general course of study that parallels the freshman and sophomore years at most colleges and universities and prepares the student for a baccalaureate degree program in K-6.
 Students who wish to complete this program will be required to pass the PRAXIS I test prior to transferring to the four-year institution.
 Students holding the A.S. degree will have junior standing and will be considered to have met all lower-division general education requirements at most four-year colleges and universities.
 Note that special education, physical education, health, art and music education majors must follow a different curriculum as determined by each transfer institution.
 Specific elementary teacher education requirements vary at senior institutions, however, and students should consult with senior institutions for additional guidance regarding pre-teacher preparation.

-A high school diploma (or equivalent) and satisfactory scores on college placement tests (or equivalent) in English and mathematics are required.
-If students have deficiencies in English and/or mathematics, JTCC offers developmental courses to prepare students for the curriculum.
+Students must meet JTCC admission requirements.
+Students must also complete placements tests (or equivalent) in English and mathematics, and scores will be used for appropriate course placement.
+If students have deficiencies in English and/or mathematics, JTCC offers developmental and prerequisite courses to prepare students for the curriculum.
+New students should see a counselor and returning students their advisor for more information.
 Students who register in this program need to know which four-year college/university they plan to attend so they can select the most appropriate courses in areas where there are choices.

 |1st Semester||Credits||Standard Course Options|

 |ENG 111 College Composition I||3|

 |HIS 121 United States History I||3|

 |ITE 115 Introduction to Computer Applications and Concepts||3||ITE 200.
 See Note 1.|